Jenius Bank

 Research Foundation

-As Jenius Bank scaled, demand for research began emerging across product, marketing, brand, and design teams.
+As Jenius Bank scaled, demand for research emerged across teams.
 But in early stages the organization lacked understanding of how research could operate and how teams could best engage with it.

-Many requests were solution-driven and and late-stage——opportunities for discovery were being missed and timeline expectations were not feasible.
+Many requests were solution-driven and late-stage.
+Opportunities for discovery were being missed and timeline expectations were not feasible.
 Without a clear operating model, research risked becoming reactive, fragmented, and difficult to scale.

 Strategy and Education

-I introduced a foundational research frameworks through several demos and forums to help stakeholders understand how research supports the product lifecycle—explaining the sequence of discovery through iteration and validation.
+I introduced foundational research frameworks through several demos and forums to help stakeholders understand how research supports the product lifecycle.

 Research Playbook